changqiong/changqiong.github.io/_pages/Services.md

 ## Reviewer
 ### Journal
-* Journal of Systems Architecture (2020-2024)
+* Journal of Systems Architecture (JSA) 2020-2024
-* IEEE Transactions on Parallel and Distributed Systems (2024)
+* IEEE Transactions on Parallel and Distributed Systems (TPDS) 2024
-* ACM Transactions on Architecture and Code Optimization (2024)
+* ACM Transactions on Architecture and Code Optimization (TACO) 2024
-* Journal of Parallel and Distributed Computing (2023)
+* Journal of Parallel and Distributed Computing (JPDS) 2023
-* IEEE Robotics and Automation Magazine (2023)
+* IEEE Robotics and Automation Magazine (RAM) 2023
-* Applied Soft Computing (2023)
+* Applied Soft Computing 2023
-* Computer Vision and Image Understanding (2023)
+* Computer Vision and Image Understanding (CVIU) 2023
-* Expert Systems With Applications (2023, 2024)
+* Expert Systems With Applications (ESWA) 2023,2024
-* IET Image Processing (2023)
+* IET Image Processing 2023
-* Mechanical Systems and Signal Processing (2023)
+* Mechanical Systems and Signal Processing (MSSP) 2023
-* IEEE Transactions on Intelligent Transportation Systems (2024)
+* IEEE Transactions on Intelligent Transportation Systems (TITS) 2024
-* IEEE Transactions on Circuits and Systems for Video Technology (2020, 2021)
+* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) 2020,2021

 ### Conference
 *  International Conference on Database Systems for Advanced Applications (DASFAA) 2024.
 *  International Conference on Intelligent Robots and Systems (IROS) 2024.
 *  IEEE International Conference on Robotics and Automation (ICRA) 2024.
-*  IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024.
+*  IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024,2025.
 *  Chinese Conference on Pattern Recognition and Computer Vision (PRCV) 2023,2024.